 Day 1: Go On a Self-Guided Rome Walking Tour

 On your first day in Rome, start your day with a typical Italian breakfast to fuel you for the rest of the day’s activities.
 A typical breakfast in Rome consists of a quick coffee and some pastries… how does a frothy cappuccino and warm cornetto sound?
-The Italian cornetti is distinct from the French croissants because the former is sweeter and is typically filled with nutella, jam or custard cream (my favorite!).
+The Italian cornetti are distinct from the French croissants because the former is sweeter and is typically filled with Nutella, jam, or custard cream (my favorite!).
 I always miss cornetti so much when I’m abroad.

 For your first stop, start your itinerary at Castel Sant’Angelo.
 This fortress, also known as Hadrian’s Tomb, is situated along the bank of the Tiber and only a short distance from the Vatican.
 This building was constructed as a mausoleum for Emperor Hadrian and his family.
 When it was completed, it was used as a military building until the plague epidemic happened and Pope Gregory had a vision of Saint Michael the Archangel at the top of the castle.
 Due to his apparition, the building was crowned with a statue of an angel.

-The castle is currently split into five floors and there are numerous rooms, some of which served as Papal residence when the Popes needed to be somewhere safer, and is currently where the Pope spends his summers.
+The castle is currently split into five floors and there are numerous rooms, some of which served as Papal residence when the Pope needed to be somewhere safe, and it’s currently where the Pope spends his summers.
 You can visit the castle with its luxuriously decorated Papal apartments and prison cells, and enjoy some fantastic views over Rome from the fortress terrace.

 Then, head to the Pantheon, another Roman iconic landmark that is a must-visit when you are touring the capital city.
 The Roman Pantheon is known as the biggest brick dome in architecture history, as well as the forerunner when it comes to places of worship.
 It’s gigantic!
 When you enter and you look up at the dome, the Pantheon feels big and opulent, and really different from all other buildings in the city.